jmlawrence/LeetCode-Solutions-in-JS-and-TS/README.md

 ## Naming conventions of files

-Use the name of the LeetCode problem (excluding the number in the name of the file).
-Since the number is contained in the file, it remains searchable if needed.
+Use the number and name of the LeetCode problem: `1.
+Two Sum (Iterative).js`.